-Add the values listed in Schedule A, Column E and enter the sum on Line 1.
+Add the values listed in Schedule A, Column E, and enter the sum on Line 1.

 If you are not splitting gifts with your spouse, skip this line and enter the amount from Line 1 on Line 3.
-If you are splitting gifts with your spouse, indicate in the space provided on Line 2 which numbered items from Schedule A you are gift splitting.
+If you are splitting gifts with your spouse, enter (on the short line provided) the item number(s) of the gifts from Schedule A you are gift splitting.
 Enter one-half of the gifts you made to third parties on Line 2.
 (Your spouse should enter this amount on Schedule A, Line 4, of his or her return.)